maiertech/website/src/routes/posts/how-to-wire-up-fathom-analytics-in-a-sveltekit-app/index.md

 [Svelte tutorial](https://svelte.dev/tutorial) where something is assigned to a variable.
 It uses JavaScript's
 [comma operator](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Comma_Operator),
-which evaluates comma separated operands in sequence and returns the value of the last operand. `$page.url.pathname` is a reference to the current path in [SvelteKit's page store](https://kit.svelte.dev/docs#modules-$app-stores) and whenever this value changes it triggers the reactive statement.
+which evaluates comma-separated operands in sequence and returns the value of the last operand. `$page.url.pathname` is a reference to the current path in [SvelteKit's page store](https://kit.svelte.dev/docs#modules-$app-stores) and whenever this value changes it triggers the reactive statement.
 The last operand